KiteAB/.config/README.md

 ---

-### WARNING: PLEASE READ THESE CONFIGURATION FILES BEFORE USING MY NVIM OR VIM CONFIGURATION, BECAUSE YOUR MACHINE DOES NOT NECESSARILYL HAVE THE DEPENDENCIES THAT MY CONFIGUATION FILE NEEDS!!
+#### WARNING: PLEASE READ THESE CONFIGURATION FILES BEFORE USING MY NVIM OR VIM CONFIGURATION, BECAUSE YOUR MACHINE **DOES NOT NECESSARILYL HAVE THE DEPENDENCIES THAT MY CONFIGUATION FILE NEEDS**!!

 ---

 ## My Arch Linux packages

-##### See my-packages.txt
+See my-packages.txtf

----

-*KiteAB.ga   2018-2020*